Yubico/webauthn-recovery-extension/README.md

     credentials associated with it.
 This step and the registration of the new credential SHOULD be performed as an atomic operation.

+ 1. It is RECOMMENDED to send the user an e-mail or similar notification about this change to their account.

  1. If `extOutput.state` is greater than 0, the RP SHOULD initiate recovery credential registration (`action = "generate"`) for the newly registered credential.